truenas/documentation/content/TruenasApps/EnterpriseApps/Syncthing.md

 {{< include file="/static/includes/SyncthingOverview.md" >}}

-Users migrating data from an existing third-party NAS solution to TrueNAS 24.04 (Dragonfish) or newer can use the Syncthing Enterprise application to mount the source with a remote SMB share that preserves metadata.
+Users migrating data from an existing third-party NAS solution to TrueNAS 24.04 (Dragonfish) or newer can use the Syncthing **enterprise** application to mount the source with a remote SMB share that preserves metadata.

 See [Third-Party SMB Data Migration]({{< relref "DataMigrationSyncthing.md" >}}) for considerations and a full tutorial.

 ## Before You Begin
 To install the Syncthing **enterprise** train app, first create a self-signed certificate for the Syncthing enterprise app.
 {{< include file="/static/includes/AddAppCertificate.md" >}}